thegraidenetwork/job-openings/positions/software-engineer-1.md

 # Software Engineer

 The Graide Network is looking for a curious, well-rounded software engineer with 2-5 years of experience who wants to use technology to make an impact on K-12 education.
-Our product helps save teachers time, gives students actionable, faster feedback, and trains the next generation of professional educators.
+We support teachers by expanding their capacity and amplifying their impact, while also helping to better prepare the next generation of educators.
+Most importantly, we are creating powerful educational moments through excellent feedback for all students.

 If you are passionate about education and you want to make a meaningful impact at a small company, keep reading!